Windsor, Ontario: Bridges to Detroit

 A major and controversial issue is the amount of traffic to and from the Ambassador Bridge.
 The number of vehicles crossing the bridge has doubled since 1990.
 However, the total volume of traffic has been declining since the September 11 attacks.

 Access to the Ambassador Bridge is via two municipal roads: Huron Church Road and Wyandotte Street.
 A large portion of the traffic consists of tractor-trailers.
-There have been at times a wall of trucks up to 8 km long on Huron Church Road.
-This road cuts through the west end of the city and the trucks are the source of many complaints about noise, pollution and pedestrian hazards.
+There have been, at times, a wall of trucks up to 8 km long on Huron Church Road.
+This road cuts through the city's west end, and the trucks are the source of many complaints about noise, pollution and pedestrian hazards.
 In 2003, a single mother of three, Jacqueline Bouchard, was struck and killed by a truck at the corner of Huron Church and Girardot Avenue in front of Assumption College Catholic High School, a tragedy argued to be due to a lack of practical safety precautions.

 Windsor City Council hired traffic consultant Sam Schwartz to produce a proposal for a solution to this traffic problem.
 City councillors overwhelmingly endorsed the proposal and it was presented to the federal government as a "Made in Windsor" solution.
 Not all of the surrounding residents supported the plan.
 One problem with the plan is the proposed road would cut through protected green spaces such as the Ojibway Prairie Reserve.

 In 2005, the Detroit River International Crossing (DRIC — a joint Canadian-American committee studying the options for expanding the border crossing) announced its preferred option was to extend Highway 401 directly westward to a new bridge spanning the Detroit River and interchange with Interstate 75 somewhere between the existing Ambassador Bridge span and Wyandotte.

 On April 9, 2010, the City of Windsor, along with local cabinet ministers Dwight Duncan and Sandra Pupatello of the Province of Ontario, announced a final decision had been made in the plans to construct the Windsor-Essex Parkway, the new Highway 401 extension leading to a future crossing.
-The announcement indicated the project will be the most expensive road ever built in Canada on a per kilometre basis, and included commitments to enhance green space design through the use of berming, landscaping, and other aesthetic treatments.
-As part of negotiations with the City of Windsor (who threatened legal action in pursuit of more tunnelling and green space of the route), the province agreed to additional funding to infrastructure projects in Windsor-Essex; this includes money for the improvement to the plaza of the Canadian side of the Windsor-Detroit tunnel, the widening and other improvements of Walker Rd between Division Rd and E.C.
+The announcement indicated the project would be the most expensive road ever built in Canada on a per kilometre basis.
+It included commitments to enhance green space design through the use of berming, landscaping, and other aesthetic treatments.
+As part of negotiations with the City of Windsor (who threatened legal action in pursuit of more tunnelling and green space of the route), the province agreed to additional funding to infrastructure projects in Windsor-Essex; this includes money for the improvement of the plaza of the Canadian side of the Windsor-Detroit tunnel, the widening and other improvements of Walker Rd between Division Rd and E.C.
 Row Expressway, and the environmental assessment and preliminary design of a future extension of Lauzon Parkway to Highway 401.